SiewSui/Restaurant-Management-System/README.md

 # 🦦Hello and Welcome!🦦
-Here, my groupmates and I were exited to share our educational project with you!
+Here, my groupmates and I were excited to share our educational project with you!

 ## Let's look into the scenario: